functorz-tech/momen_doc/data/over_view.md

 ## Data Usage

-Once the data source is determined, it can be used by components and behaviors.
+Once the data source is determined, it can be used by components and actions.
 For more details, see: [Data Usage](https://docs.momen.com/data/data_usage.html).
-It can also be used for formula and conditional operations.
-For more details, see: [Data Operations: Conditional Judgments and Formulas](https://docs.momen.com/data/formula.html).
+It can also be used for formula and conditions.
+For more details, see: [Formula and Conditions](https://docs.momen.com/data/formula.html).

 ## Referencing via Variables

 To achieve data reuse, data can be stored in variables.
-For more details, see: [Variables](https://docs.momen.com/data/variable.html).
+For more details, see: [Variable](https://docs.momen.com/data/variable.html).

 ## Passing via Parameters

 Data transmission (e.g., between pages) can be achieved using parameters.
-For more details, see: [Parameters](https://docs.momen.com/data/parameter.html).
+For more details, see: [Parameter](https://docs.momen.com/data/parameter.html).